How much sleep do you need in midlife?

 MenoLabs News | Fri, Nov 18, 2022

-A recent study in the journal Nature Aging found that middle and older-aged adults should ideally get seven hours of sleep a night.
+A study in the journal Nature Aging found that middle and older-aged adults should ideally get seven hours of sleep a night.
 Researchers found that sleeping both above or below that number of hours correlated with a reduced ability to recall, learn new things, make decisions, and solve problems.
 Furthermore, those who got more or less than seven hours a night reported more feelings of anxiety, depression, and worse overall well-being.

 How perimenopause and menopause can affect sleep